-The Oculus Mobile SDK includes libraries, tools, and resources for native development for Gear VR.
+The Oculus Mobile SDK includes libraries, tools, and resources for native development for Oculus Go and Gear VR.

 - VrApi for third-party engine integration (not required for Unity or Unreal).